October 26, 2018

 SRCL says No. 12 Mine South extension C – F pits are important to the long term survival of mine and that the company can mine without harming wildlife.
 As part of this project, SRCL will establish drift fences to direct migrating caribou to other migration routes, educate employees about caribou and establish a caribou response team to monitor movements of the animals, modify development, particularly blasting to cause less stress on the migrating caribou, reclaim the migrating routes and continue caribou research to monitor the impact of the mine.

-June 2,1995 – Alberta Environmental Protection issues the “Final Terms of Reference” for SRCL’s EIA report for the No. 12 Mine South C – F pits surface mine extension.
+On June 2, Alberta Environmental Protection issues the “Final Terms of Reference” for SRCL’s EIA report for the No. 12 Mine South C – F pits surface mine extension.

-February 17, 1995 – SRCL is informed by Alberta Environmental Protection that the company must submit an EIA report for the No. 12 mine South C – F pit project.
+On February 17, SRCL is informed by Alberta Environmental Protection that the company must submit an EIA report for the No. 12 mine South C – F pit project.

 SRCL proposes to extend the existing No. 12 Mine South to include the C – F surface pits.
 These four surface pits would be developed in sequence to replace current surface mining operations at the No. 12 Mine South A and B pits.
 The C – F pits would provide 39 millions tonnes of coal over 13 years, and are located along Caw Ridge whereas the current No. 12 B surface pits operate adjacent (east) of Caw Ridge.
 Extending the No. 12 mine along Caw Ridge would allow SRCL to diversify its markets.